 18 min read

 It's Friday evening, and the workweek is finally done.
 You and your friends are gathered in a cozy apartment.
 Music plays softly in the background.
 The topic of conversation floats from the latest streaming shows to weekend plans.
 The host takes drink orders: craft beer, a fancy cocktail, a glass of good old bourbon.
 But someone’s got a question.
 A good one, actually: “What does that ‘proof’ number on the alcohol bottle really mean?"
+For example, what’s the difference between 100 proof alcohol, 80 proof alcohol, or 40 alcohol?
+And what about the difference between proof vs. ABV (alcohol by volume)?
 No one in the group really knows.
 It has something to do with the percentage of alcohol — but what?

-Let's explore what “proof” really means in alcoholic drinks — and how this knowledge can help us make healthier choices.
+What does proof mean in alcohol?
+Let's explore and learn how this knowledge can help us make healthier choices.

 What Does “Proof” Mean?